passionlim/intensive/Script_Health.md

 In conclusion, I have an important reason to keep myself healthy because I have a little daughter who will be with me for over 20 years.

-### Is there anything special that you do to keep healthy?
-Tell me what you do and explain why you do it.
+### Tell me about a health problem that your or a person close to you had?
+Where were the symthoms?
+What did you or the other person do to get over it?

 I’ve never thought that I’m healthy.
 I’m obese and I have high blood pressure as well.
 After I received the result of my last health check-up, I have been concerned about my health.
 There were bad signals for my health in the result.

-First of all, I started to work out at the gym in my apartment serveral weeks ago.
+First of all, I started to work out at the gym at my apartment serveral weeks ago.
 According to the result of my health checkup, I need to reduce my weight to keep my health.
 So I’m trying to go to the gym on weekends or when I have free time after work.

 Second of all, I intake some nutritional supplements to recover my health.
 Regarding to the health checkup result, I’m lacking in some hormones and minerals.
-I also try to east fruits and vegetables to fill necessary minerals.
+I also try to eat fruits and vegetables to fill necessary minerals.

 In conclusion, I have an important reason to keep myself healthy because I have a little daughter who will be with me for over 20 years.